 - Gang Call In is a collaboration among criminal justice and service providers in the Walla Walla Valley to address violent gang crime and acknowledge that incarceration and arrest does not solve the problem.
 THC has been part of the first preliminary gang call in, which invites gang members and their families to be a part of a conversation on choices, alternatives and resources in the community.

 - Ink-Out is a community driven, locally sponsored tattoo removal process aimed at helping gang members and other people remove gang, drug and socially unacceptable tattoos in their effort to make positive changes in their lives.
-This collaboration between Adventist Health and Walla Walla General Hospital—where the machine is house and staffed—and a community oversight committee has been a powerful show of how many groups working together can make a change.
-THC has an active role, serving as the information and intake process source.
+Please contact The Health Center at Lincoln for an appointment.

 - Recovery Oriented Systems of Care Learning Collaborative is a community action group designed to use the existing structure within our community to strategize ways of addressing the full continuum of care for adolescent and family substance abuse from prevention through recovery.